 During the various stages of this condition, hormone and neurotransmitter levels can fluctuate dramatically.
-In order to correctly interpret the lab tests used to detect Adrenal Fatigue, we need to fully understand the way that the body’s systems interact during each of these stages.
-Only then can we pinpoint the stage of Adrenal Fatigue that we have reached, and begin an appropriate treatment plan.
+In order to correctly interpret the lab tests used to detect Adrenal Fatigue, it’s important to fully understand the way that the body’s systems interact during each of these stages.
+Only then can you pinpoint the stage of Adrenal Fatigue that you have reached, and begin an appropriate treatment plan.

 On this page I’m going to summarize these four discrete stages of Adrenal Fatigue.
 As you will see, the gradual development of adrenal exhaustion is a complex process.